NGYeung/U-AutoRec-KAN/README.md

 For reinformance-based recommendation system, please refer to https://github.com/NGYeung/RL-playground/tree/main

-This repository provides an implementation of a user-based CF rating prediction algorithm using linear autoencoder and KAN based autoencoder.
+This repository provides an implementation of a user-based CF rating prediction algorithm using and KAN based autoencoder.

 *Repository Structure:*